An efficient encoder-decoder architecture with top-down attention for speech separation: Introduction

-We note that encoder-decoder speech separation networks (e.g., SuDoRM-RF \cite{tzinis2020sudo} and A-FRCNN \cite{hu2021speech}) contain top-down, bottom-up, and lateral connections, similar to the brain's hierarchical structure for processing sensory information \cite{park2013structural}.
-These models mainly simulate the interaction between lower (e.g., A1) and higher (e.g., A2) sensory areas in primates, neglecting the role of higher cortical areas such as frontal cortex and occipital cortex in accomplishing challenging auditory tasks like the cocktail party problem \cite{bareham2018role, cohen2005auditory}.
+We note that encoder-decoder speech separation networks (e.g., SuDORM-RF \citep{tzinis2020sudo} and A-FRCNN \citep{hu2021speech}) contain top-down, bottom-up, and lateral connections, similar to the brain's hierarchical structure for processing sensory information \citep{park2013structural}.
+These models mainly simulate the interaction between lower (e.g., A1) and higher (e.g., A2) sensory areas in primates, neglecting the role of higher cortical areas such as frontal cortex and occipital cortex in accomplishing challenging auditory tasks like the cocktail party problem \citep{bareham2018role, cohen2005auditory}.
 But they provide good frameworks for applying top-down attention mechanisms.

+In the speech separation process, the encoder and decoder information are not always useful, so we need an automatic method to modulate the features transmitted by the lateral and top-down connections.
 We propose an encoder-decoder architecture equipped with top-down attention for speech separation, which is called TDANet.
 As shown in Figure~\ref{fig:all_structure}, TDANet adds a global attention (GA) module to the encoder-decoder architecture, which modulates features of different scales in the encoder top-down through the attention signal obtained from multi-scale features.
 The modulated features are gradually restored to high-resolution auditory features through local attention (LA) layers in the top-down decoder.
-The experimental results demonstrated that TDANet achieved competitive separation performance on three datasets (LRS2-2Mix, Libri2Mix \cite{cosentino2020librimix}, and WHAM! \cite{Wichern2019}) with far less computational cost.
+The experimental results demonstrated that TDANet achieved competitive separation performance on three datasets (LRS2-2Mix, Libri2Mix \citep{cosentino2020librimix}, and WHAM! \citep{Wichern2019}) with far less computational cost.
 Taking LRS2-2Mix dataset as an example -- when comparing with Sepformer, TDANet's MACs are only 5\% of it and CPU inference time is only 10\% of it.